National Novel Writing Month: Forums

-The official forums provide a place for advice, information, criticism, support, and an opportunity for "collective procrastination."
-The forums are available from the beginning of October, when signups for the year begin, until late September the following year, when they are archived and the database is wiped in preparation for that year's NaNoWriMo forums to start up again.
+The official forums provided a place for advice, information, criticism, support, and an opportunity for "collective procrastination".
+The forums were available from the beginning of October, when signups for the year began, until late September the following year, when they were archived and the database was wiped in preparation for that year's NaNoWriMo forums to start up again.

+In response to community concerns about inappropriate behaviour and moderation on the forums, including allegations of child grooming by moderators and of delayed action by staff, the board launched an investigation and placed the forums into read-only mode.
+The Board of Directors found that the NaNoWriMo's staff had a history of overpromising and underdelivering as well as a lack of transparency/community accountability and too few people trying to do too much.
+Subsequently, several staffing and policy changes were announced.
+Plans to restructure the forums as a closed space with a small group focus and certified educators rather than open user groups were announced, but the forums were ultimately never reopened until the announcement of the organization's closure.

+Municipal Liaisons

-Most regions have one or more Municipal Liaisons (ML) assigned to them, who are volunteers that help with organizing local events and mediate regional forums.
-MLs are encouraged to coordinate at least two kinds of meet-ups; a kickoff party, and a "Thank God It's Over" party to celebrate successes and share novels.
-Kickoff parties are often held the weekend before November to give local writers a chance to meet and get geared up, although some are held on Halloween night past midnight so writers start writing in a community setting.
-Other events may be scheduled, including weekend meet-ups or overnight write-ins.
+Most regions had one or more Municipal Liaisons (ML) assigned to them, who were volunteers tasked with organizing local events and mediating regional forums.
+MLs were encouraged to coordinate at least two kinds of meet-ups; a kickoff party, and a "Thank God It's Over" party to celebrate successes and share novels.
+Kickoff parties were often held the weekend before November to give local writers a chance to meet and get geared up, although some were held on Halloween night past midnight so writers start writing in a community setting.
+Other events could be scheduled, including weekend meet-ups or overnight write-ins.

+After the 2024 grooming allegations and subsequent structuring changes, in the face of continued concerns voiced by volunteers and donors, the organisation removed access from all ML volunteers.

 The Night of Writing Dangerously

-In November 2007, NaNoWriMo hosted a fundraising Write-a-thon event called 'The Night of Writing Dangerously', held in San Francisco.
+In November 2007, NaNoWriMo hosted a fundraising Write-a-thon event called "The Night of Writing Dangerously", held in San Francisco.
 The first 250 participants to donate at least $200 to the NaNoWriMo website received reservations at this annual event, at which participants met the organization's staff, listened to speeches, chatted, ate, participated in raffles, and competed to see who could write the most at the event.
 In 2015, this fundraiser raised over $56,000.
 By 2016, the required donation amount to attend the event had risen to $300.
 2018 was the last year in which the event was held, as the cost to put on the event rose and the funds raised by the event decreased.